Asian shares extend gains after more Wall Street records

 Asian shares logged strong gains on Wednesday after another round of record highs for major indexes on Wall Street.

-Benchmarks rose more than 1% in Tokyo, Hong Kong and Seoul.
+Benchmarks rose in Tokyo, Hong Kong and Seoul.
 Shanghai edged lower after China reported that its consumer price index slipped 0.5% in November compared with a year earlier.

 Economists said the country’s first slip into deflation since 2009 was no cause for alarm.
 The overall measure was dragged down by falling food prices due to improvements in supplies of pork, which have been disrupted while authorities fight outbreaks of African swine fever, while other prices gained as economic activity recovers from the coronavirus pandemic.